Finding International or Overseas Volunteer Opportunities

 IPSL programs integrate academic studies with volunteer service and full cultural immersion to give students a deeper, more meaningful study abroad experience.

 An up-to-date search site for international volunteer and internship opportunities.
 The International Volunteer Programs Association (IVPA) is an alliance of nonprofit, non-governmental organizations based in the Americas, that are involved in international volunteer and internship exchanges.

 Partners of the Americas

-a network of citizens from Latin America, the Caribbean and the United States, who volunteer to work together to improve the lives of people across the region, through nonpolitical, community-based activities.
-Besides providing technical assistance and training to communities in Latin America, the Caribbean and the U.S., Partners' network of volunteers promotes collaboration in the region's social and economic development through working relationships among professionals and institutions across the hemisphere.
-There are various ways to volunteer through this program:
+A network of citizens from Latin America, the Caribbean and the United States who volunteer to work together to improve the lives of people across the region, through nonpolitical, community-based activities.
+Besides providing technical assistance and training to communities, partners' network of volunteers promotes collaboration in the region's social and economic development through working relationships among professionals and institutions across the hemisphere.

 Opportunities are available in education, business, the environment, health, agriculture, and community development.
 Most assignments require a four-year college degree or three to five years of work experience.
 Volunteers receive a stipend.